LeChatP/RootAsRole/README.md

 Why our module is better than setcap and pam_cap.so
 ===========

-We give here several scenarios that illustrate that our module is better than setcap and pam_cap.so:
+We give here several scenarios that illustrate why our module is better than setcap and pam_cap.so.

 Scenario 1